ValveSoftware/GameNetworkingSockets/README_PARTNER.md

     ...\GameNetworkingSockets> git submodule update --init modules/partner
     ```

+    (Note the difference between the partner *branch*, the publicly-accessible branch of the GameNetworkingSockets
+    repository, and the partner *submodule*, a private repository.)

     At this point you may need to sort through github authentication since the repositories
     are not public.